 In order to reduce its own energy consumption and comply with the recommendations of the tertiary sector decree, the Heppner Group has undertaken an analysis of the energy consumption of its buildings.
 According to these elements, a renovation and energy efficiency action plan is being prepared.
 In addition, a plan for the transition of the fleet of gas-powered forklifts to electric and the transformation of the fleet of company vehicles has already begun.

-Reducing the impact on resources and preserving biodiversity
+Reduce the impact on resources and preserve biodiversity

 Thinking about reducing resource use or circular models whenever possible is another way to reduce the carbon impact of the group’s activities.
 Heppner’s goal for 2021 is for each region to analyse its ecosystem and introduce a meaningful project.
 Focus on some emblematic initiatives anchored in their territory.